Pesce 'ndrina: Leadership

 The historical boss of the 'ndrina was Giuseppe Pesce (1923-1992), who transformed the clan from a rural criminal organisation in the service of large landholders into an entrepreneurial organisation.
 He also elevated the clan among the most influential 'Ndrangheta clans due to his capacity to avoid conflicts through mediation.

-After the demise of Giuseppe Pesce in 1992, the clan is headed by his cousin Antonino Pesce (born in 1953) and his brother Salvatore Pesce (born in 1961), both in jail.
+After the demise of Giuseppe Pesce in 1992, the clan was headed by his cousin Antonino Pesce (born in 1953) and his brother Salvatore Pesce (born in 1961), both in jail.
 Antonino Pesce was arrested in February 1993.
-Salvatore Pesce was arrested on charges of international drug trafficking on November 30, 2005.
+Salvatore Pesce was arrested on charges of international drug trafficking on 30 November 2005.
 After their arrest, Antonino's son Francesco Pesce took over the command.

 While in jail, Salvatore Pesce used Radio Olimpia, a local radio station that operated an unlicensed transmitter from premises in Pesce’s fiefdom Rosarno, to send coded messages.
 Police listening in on a conversation between Pesce and his wife heard him talking about record requests.
 Pesce told his wife, after scribbling down the name of a tune: "If it's positive you send me [this] song on the radio tonight.
-If it's negative you send me another."
+If it's negative, you send me another."